-Green seaweeds grow closest to the shore and are closely related to land plants.
-Often noticed because of their vibrant colours, they are fewer in number than the red or brown seaweeds (about 140 species in New Zealand).
-The most popular green species are Sea Lettuce and Sea Grapes.
+Green seaweeds grow closest to the shore, in shallower waters, and are most closely related to land plants.
+There are fewer species of green seaweeds than red or brown seaweeds (about 140 species in New Zealand).
+Pacific Harvest stocks Sea Lettuce, a popular green seaweed in the kitchen.

-Green seaweeds are the emeralds of the sea and they contain a wealth of minerals & trace elements, many times greater than is found in land-grown vegetables.
+Green seaweeds contain a wealth of minerals & trace elements, many times greater than is found in land-grown vegetables.
 They offer a good amount of digestible vegetable protein and are an important source of calcium, iron, enzymes and anti-oxidants.
 They are a top source of chlorophyll, fibre and Vitamin A, B & C.

 - Improve digestion and reduce sugar absorption